 - To provide your Guinea Pig with a large enough hutch

 - Your Guinea Pig will need lots of exercise – between 3-4 hours day.
 You’ll need to provide a safe place away from other pets and dangers.

-- Locate the hutch away from draughts
+- Locate the hutch away from draughts and direct sunlight

 - Guinea Pigs have sensitive hearing, so locate your Guinea Pig away from loud noises.
 Eg: The television.